ManikantaGudipudi/LNSimulation/README.md

 - **Documentation**: Improve guides and examples
 - **Bug Fixes**: Report and fix issues

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **Lightning Network Community**: For the open-source protocol and data
 - **NetworkX**: For the excellent graph analysis library
 - **Research Community**: For insights into Lightning Network routing challenges

-## 📞 Contact

-For questions, suggestions, or collaboration opportunities, please open an issue or contact the maintainers.

----

 **Note**: This simulation is for research and educational purposes.
 Real Lightning Network behavior may differ due to additional factors not modeled here, such as network congestion, node availability, and real-time channel state changes.